ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/configuration/conventions/identifier-generation/global.markdown

 {CODE find_type_name@ClientApi\Configuration\Conventions\IdentifierGeneration\Global.cs /}

-To properly perform the revert conversion that is from a JSON result into a .NET object we need to retrieve the CLR type from `Raven-Clr-Type` medatada:
+To properly perform the revert conversion that is from a JSON result into a .NET object we need to retrieve the CLR type from `Raven-Clr-Type` metadata:

 {CODE find_clr_type@ClientApi\Configuration\Conventions\IdentifierGeneration\Global.cs /}